Jacse/themes-for-brackets/CONTRIBUTING.md

 * Please use 4 spaces instead of tabs.
 * Make sure there is a new line at the end of the file.
 * Install csslint extension and make sure there are no errors.
+* Themes should be all lower case and use a - instead of a space for example: theme-name.css

 ###How to use csslint